eba-ts/tradeshift-app-samples/java-springboot/README.md

 5. Health monitoring - Go to the  `https://your_app_uri.com/health`.
 If you get 200 and see payload `{"status":"UP"}` that means the app is up and running.

-You can easy run and deploy this project on the  , for this purpose do the following steps:
+You can easy run and deploy this project on Heroku, for this purpose do the following steps:

 1. Create new app on Heroku.